microsoft/vscode-docs/docs/editor/integrated-terminal.md

 They are:

 * `workbench.action.terminal.focus`: Focus the terminal.
-This is like toggle but focuses the terminal instead of hides it if its visible.
+This is like toggle but focuses the terminal instead of hiding it, if it is visible.
 * `workbench.action.terminal.focusNext`: Focuses the next terminal instance.
 * `workbench.action.terminal.focusPrevious`: Focuses the previous terminal instance.
 * `workbench.action.terminal.kill`: Remove the current terminal instance.